Updated: September 30, 2017

 We stayed in the nearest police station for the next three hours of the trip.
 The police station is located in front of St. William’s Cathedral.
 Just ask permission to the police on duty before staying in their place.
 You can also stay in a sari-sari store in front of the cathedral; where you can buy snacks or sip some brewed Kalinga coffee.

 There is also a Mister Donut just beside St. William’s Cathedral.
 This is where we had our breakfast at 0630H; enough to refuel ourselves for the upcoming trip ahead.

 Tabuk City to Tinglayan, Kalinga – (4 hours)

 There are three options available going to Tinglayan, Kalinga:

 - Take a Van – there are vans available located a few meters away from St. William’s Cathedral and the Police Station.
 These vans will go directly to the turning point.
 (The TURNING POINT is the starting place of hike going to Buscalan Town Proper).
 The fare costs at ₱150.

-- Take a Top Load Jeep – if you want to be adventurous, you can also ride a top load jeep bound to Bontoc, Mountain Province.
-Just tell the driver and conductor that you will alight in Barangay Bugnay in Tinglayan.
-The fare costs at ₱130.
+- Take a Top Load Jeep – if you want to be adventurous, then you can also ride a top load jeep bound to Bontoc, Mountain Province.
+Just tell the driver or conductor that you will alight in Barangay Bugnay in Tinglayan.
+The fare costs ₱130.

-For this trip, we took a jeep and ride on top load for 4 hours from Tabuk City to Barangay Bugnay in Tinglayan, Kalinga.
+For this trip, we took a top load jeep for 4 hours from Tabuk City to Barangay Bugnay in Tinglayan, Kalinga.
 Top loading is a common form of transportation here in the north and it is not suitable for the faint-of-heart.

 FRIENDLY REMINDERS FOR RIDING A TOP LOAD JEEP